Tennis player with tennis elbow

 • Pain while straightening out the elbow, shaking hands, forming a first, or performing other movements associated with elbow extension or wrist rotation

 Do these symptoms sound like you?
-If you’re not a tennis player, then you might be surprised to find out that they do.
-However, athletes aren’t the only people who develop tennis elbow.
-Anyone who works in a field that relies heavily on elbow extension can experience this set of problems.
+If you’re not a tennis player, you might be surprised to find out that they do.
+However, anyone who works in a field that relies heavily on elbow extension can experience this set of problems.
 In particular, plumbers, painters, chefs, butchers, and carpenters develop tennis elbow more often than members of the general population.

 Pain Management Tips for Treating Tennis Elbow at Home

-90% of individuals who develop tennis elbow will be able to treat their condition successfully at home or using conservative treatments, like physical therapy.
+90% of individuals who develop tennis elbow can successfully treat their condition at home or with conservative treatments, like physical therapy.

-If you have a mild case of tennis elbow, then you can try these at home remedies:
+If you have a mild case of tennis elbow, then you can try some helpful at-home remedies:

-• Eat a Diet Rich in Anti-Inflammatory Foods: If you would like to go a more natural route, then modify your diet to include anti-inflammatory foods.
+If you want to avoid pain relievers and would like to go a more natural route, then modify your diet to include anti-inflammatory foods.
 Some of the top anti-inflammatory foods include:

 • Nuts, like walnuts or almonds